Skip to Main Content

 Unconventional oil and gas production refers to the extraction of hydrocarbons from sources such as oil sands, coal bed methane, shale/tight oil and gas, and pre-salt geological formations.
 Among these sources the greatest growth is coming from shale deposits where large amounts of oil, also referred to as tight oil, and gas are being produced.

-High performance in unconventional production is contingent on the ability of O&G operators to cost-effectively produce oil and gas products.
+High performance in unconventional production is contingent on the ability of oil and gas operators to cost-effectively produce oil and gas products.
 More than ever before, logistics will play a key role in the execution of these strategies.
 The attainment of needed logistics capabilities is a complex journey that takes time, commitment and financial investment.

 With a new manufacturing operating model in place, oil and gas operators hold the potential to experience the following benefits: